pyrox18/Pyrox.BlazorComponents.DataGrid/README.md

 }
 ```

-`SortInformation<TKey>` is a class that contains:
+`SortInformation<TItem>` is a class that contains:
-- a `Key` property of type `TKey` that indicates the item property to sort the items by, and
+- a `Key` property of type `string` that indicates the name of the property to sort the items by, and
 - a `Type` property, which is a `SortType` enumeration that has two possible values: `Ascending` and `Descending`.

 Use these values to determine the sort order for your fetched items and apply those accordingly in your service's logic.